 Misconceptions and strategies for ‘EMERGING’ in Fractions

 For a child like Archie, he needs a concrete foundation built on the use of physical manipulatives and with fractions in particular, pictorial representations.
-This will give him a greater understanding of what fractions are, which will in turn give him the knowledge to attempt nearer age appropriate questions.
+Using a more visual approach, such as fraction games, will give him a greater understanding of what fractions are, which will in turn give him the knowledge to attempt nearer age-appropriate fraction questions.

 Underpinning skills and concepts